jabezinu/MyFitnessPallTeamIV_17/backend_documenation.md

 ### Phase 5: Polish & Optimization (Weeks 15-16)
-- Performance optimization
 - Security hardening
 - Documentation completion
-- Deployment preparation

 This documentation provides a comprehensive guide for building a MyFitnessPal-like backend system.
-The senior developer can use this as a roadmap to implement all core features while maintaining scalability and performance standards.
+The senior developer can use this as a roadmap to implement all core features.